loiseaujc/QuadProg/paper/paper.md

 - `x = lasso(A, b, lambda)`: solve the $\ell_1$-regularized least-squares problem.
 - `x = elastic_net(A, b, l1, l2)` : solve the mixed $\ell_1$-$\ell_2$ regularized least-squares problem.

 More examples can be found in the dedicated folder [here](https://github.com/loiseaujc/QuadProg/tree/main/example).
-These include the construction of a linear MPC controller with bounded actuation, logistic regression and SVM classifiers, as well as a Markowitz portfolio optimization problem.
+These include the construction of a linear MPC controller with bounded actuation, an SVM classifier, as well as a Markowitz portfolio optimization problem.

 # Performance considerations